dewi-alliance/hotspot-manufacturers/guardianeng.md

 * What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)

-  **Investment company and Maxpia ICT Co., Ltd. Production capital investment is ready.**
+  **Investment company and IOL Inc. Production capital investment is ready.**

 ## Risks & Challenges (required)